Visit our Spine Center to learn more about surgical and nonsurgical treatments for the neck, back, and spine.

 Why choose Flagstaff Bone & Joint?

 Our neck doctors and surgeon at Flagstaff Bone & Joint have completed additional specialty training, specifically in the neck.
-With this advanced training, Dr. John F. Hall, Dr. Kevin O'Donnell, and Dr. Marshall Meier have the experience and expertise to assess, diagnose, and treat your neck injury or condition individually to your needs and specialize in advanced neck surgery.
+With this advanced training, Dr. John Hall, Dr. Ross Jones, Dr. Kevin O'Donnell, and Dr. Marshall Meier have the experience and expertise to assess, diagnose, and treat your neck injury or condition individually to your needs and specialize in advanced neck surgery.

 Learn More about The Spine Center at Flagstaff Bone & Joint

 Our specialty-trained neck specialists have extensive training in treating cervical conditions using a comprehensive, multidisciplinary approach.
-Our board-certified and fellowship-trained spine surgeon, Dr. John Hall, and our pain management and physical medicine & rehabilitation specialist, Dr. Marshall Meier, can provide the best neck pain treatment to meet your needs.
+Our fellowship-trained spine surgeons, Dr. John Hall and Dr. Ross Jones, and our pain management and physical medicine & rehabilitation specialist, Dr. Marshall Meier, can provide the best neck pain treatment to meet your needs.
 Click here to learn more about The Spine Center.

 Tips for a Healthy Back, Neck & Spine